snyk/cli/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/snyk/badge.svg)](https://snyk.io/test/npm/snyk)

-Snyk helps you find, fix and monitor for known vulnerabilities in Node.js npm packages, both ad hoc and as part of your CI (Build) system.
+Snyk helps you find, fix and monitor for known vulnerabilities in Node.js npm packages and Ruby projects, both on an ad hoc basis and as part of your CI (Build) system.

 [Full documentation on snyk.io](https://snyk.io/docs/using-snyk/)

+## Installation

+1. Install the Snyk utility using `npm install -g snyk`.
+2. Once installed you will need to authenticate with your Snyk account: `snyk auth`

 ## CLI